TivenTux/eve-online-text-discord/README.md

 Edit before use:

-globdir - The directory that contains chatlogs
+chatlogs_dir - The directory that contains chatlogs.
+Default is for linux/proton version.
-token - your discord bot token
+discord_token - your discord bot token(https://discord.com/developers/applications)
-notifications_chan_id - Channel to forward the chat
+notifications_chan_id - Discord channel to forward the chat
 chankeyword - Name of the channel, default is Local chat.